ingoweiss/manyworlds/README.md

                         | Ben    | Active | # still there
                         | Alice  | Active | # still there
                         | Connie | Active |

+                    # TODO: add a scenario for bulk activation of users
 ```

 Now let's use Manyworlds to flatten it: